 Think like a node

 The key to solving tree problems using DFS is to think from the perspective of a node instead of looking at the whole tree.
 This is in line with how recursion is written.
 Reason from a node, decide how the current node should be proceeded, then recurse on children and let recursion takes care of the rest.
-Provided you have a good understanding of the problem at hand, there are two things you want to think about: